growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 【Diagram】
 ![diagram-for-official-bot](../../../.vuepress/public/assets/images/slack-bot-outline-official.png)

-#### Custom bot(without-proxy)
+#### Custom bot withoutproxy

-Custom bot(without-proxy) allows you to create a Slack bot and link it to your GROWI so that you can use some of the GROWI features from Slack.
+Custom bot withoutproxy allows you to create a Slack bot and link it to your GROWI so that you can use some of the GROWI features from Slack.

 【Diagram】
 ![diagram-for-custom-bot-without-proxy](../../../.vuepress/public/assets/images/slack-bot-outline-custom-without-proxy.png)

-#### Custom bot(with-proxy)
+#### Custom bot with proxy

 ::: danger
 This service has not been implemented yet.
 :::

-Custom bot(with-proxy) allows you to create a Slack bot, set up and configure a proxy server, and use some of the features of GROWI in the same way as the Official bot.
+Custom bot with proxy allows you to create a Slack bot, set up and configure a proxy server, and use some of the features of GROWI in the same way as the Official bot.

 【Diagram】
 ![diagram-for-custom-bot-with-proxy](../../../.vuepress/public/assets/images/slack-bot-outline-custom-with-proxy.png)